boxed/kodare.net/_posts/2016-12-22-python-is-still-my-first-choice--but.markdown

 ---
 title:	"Python is still my first choice, but…"
 date:	2016-12-22
+tags: [programming, python]
 ---

   Hold on to your hats, this is going to be all over the place.

 ### Background

 I've been doing Python professionally for soon 6 years now.
 Before that I did C++ professionally for 9 years.
-My wife thinks I've gone from a super Python fan boy to someone who complains about it a fair bit, so here's some of the things that have made me long for other languages, and some things I really wish were fixed in Python.
+My wife thinks I've gone from a super Python fanboy to someone who complains about it a fair bit, so here's some of the things that have made me long for other languages, and some things I really wish were fixed in Python.

 First some things I miss from other languages when doing Python: